instana/go-sensor/docs/azure_container_apps.md

 ## How to Monitor Serverless Go Application Deployed in Container Apps

-Monitoring a Go application deployed in Azure Container Apps is straightforward and almost identical to monitoring any other application.
-Simply instrument your application with the Instana Go Tracer SDK, deploy it to the container apps, and ensure the necessary environment variables for infrastructure correlation are set.
+Monitoring a Go application deployed in Azure Container Apps is straightforward and similar to monitoring any other application.
+Simply instrument your application with Instana Go Tracer SDK, deploy it to the container apps, and ensure that the necessary environment variables for infrastructure correlation are set.

 > **AZURE_SUBSCRIPTION_ID** = <[azure_subscription_id](https://learn.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id#find-your-azure-subscription)>
 > **AZURE_RESOURCE_GROUP** = <[azure_resource_group_name](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group)>